ShahzainAhmed/InvertedStar/README.md

 - The for loop enables i to range between n-1 and 0 with a decrement of 1 with each iteration.
 - For each iteration, ” ” is multiplied with n-i and ‘*’ is multiplied with i to ensure correct spacing of the stars.
 - The required pattern is printed.

+## To understand this program, you should keep the following concepts in mind:
+-